Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: The problem

 \section{The problem}

-Scaling up QPUs (Quantum Processing Units) is a monumental task, that requires the community to make progress on multiple fronts, most importantly improving gate fidelities and increasing the number of qubits.
+Scaling up quantum processing units (QPUs) is a monumental task, that requires the community to make progress on multiple fronts, most importantly improving gate fidelities and increasing the number of qubits.
 Over the past few years, significant emphasis has been placed on creating larger devices, yielding great success \cite{jurcevic2020demonstration, arute2019quantum}.
-However, the number of qubits has outstripped the limits fidelity places on their utility: In \cite{jurcevic2020demonstration}, a record quantum volume \cite{cross2019validating} of 64 was demonstrated, loosely translating to the device being able to perform only $\log_2\left(64\right)^2 = 36$ entangling gates before fidelity drops below $\nicefrac{2}{3}$, a relatively small number of gates for a chip with 26 qubits; In \cite{arute2019quantum} the circuit fidelity was $0.1\%$ thus requiring 30 million repetitions to achieve the desired statistics.
-One could even argue that the two-qubit gate fidelities demonstrated in isolation in 2014's \cite{Barends2014} ($0.994$) are comparable with those in 2019's \cite{arute2019quantum} ($0.9938$), even though the latter are for simultaneous gates in a large 2D qubit array.
+However, the number of qubits has outstripped the limits that fidelity places on their utility: In \cite{jurcevic2020demonstration}, a record quantum volume \cite{cross2019validating} of 64 was demonstrated, loosely translating to the device being able to perform $\log_2\left(64\right)^2 = 36$ entangling gates before fidelity drops below $\nicefrac{2}{3}$, a relatively small number of gates for an array of six qubits; In \cite{arute2019quantum} the circuit fidelity was $0.1\%$ thus requiring 30 million repetitions to achieve the desired statistics.
+One could even argue that the two-qubit gate fidelities demonstrated in isolation in 2014 \cite{Barends2014} ($0.994$) are comparable with those in 2019's \cite{arute2019quantum} ($0.9938$), even though the latter are for simultaneous gates in a large 2D qubit array.

 The relatively slow progress in improving gate fidelities can be traced back to an incomplete understanding of the sources of error.
 Indeed, characterization and calibration of QPUs to the desired accuracy is impractical and cumbersome, and operating on devices of increasing qubit number requires entangling gates to be fine-tuned for each individual pair to account for slightly varying properties.
 The resulting lack of detailed models makes it harder to identify where efforts must be focused to achieve higher fidelity gates \cite{collodo2020implementation, ganzhorn2020benchmarking}.